Skip to main content

 Secure everything your AI agent trusts.

-Your AI coding agent (Claude Code, Cursor, Windsurf, and the rest) does not just run the code you write.
-It reads and acts on a large surface of inputs that you almost certainly never reviewed:
+Adopting an AI coding agent means adopting everything the agent trusts.
+Claude Code, Cursor, Windsurf, and the rest do not just run the code you write: they read and act on a surface of inputs you almost certainly never reviewed, and it widens with every server, skill, and session you add:

 • The MCP servers you added, and every tool description they expose.